 Figure E5 - Percentage Change by Fund

 MATERIALS, SUPPLIES, AND SERVICES

-The table below displays the changes to materials, supplies, and services by fund over the FY20 adjusted budget.
-As previously mentioned, the methodology behind the majority of these reductions was based on 5-year spending averages in travel, supplies, and the removal of one-time expenses relating to FY20.
+The table below displays the changes to materials, supplies, and services by fund over the FY21 adopted budget.
+For FY22, the main increases are for software, contract services, supplies and bank fees.